Elon Musk's SpaceX capsule splashes down off Florida coast

 “The vehicle is doing well.
 The recovery crews are out.
 They’re on the scene,” said Steve Stich, the crew program’s deputy manager with NASA.

-A boat was in the zone where Dragon hit the Atlantic and was set to lift the 16-foot spacecraft out of the water about one hour after splash-down using a crane.
-It will carry the craft back to land by Sunday.
+A boat in the zone where Dragon hit the Atlantic lifted the 16-foot spacecraft out of the water about one hour after splash-down using a crane.
+It will carry the capsule back to land by Sunday.

 The first-of-a-kind mission brought 400 pounds of test equipment to the space station, including a dummy named Ripley outfitted with sensors around its head, neck, and spine to monitor how a flight would feel for a human.